raedamin-0/weather-app/README.md

 ## What I learned
 - Working with APIs
-- Making HTTP requests with the 'requests library'
+- Making HTTP requests with the 'requests' library
 - Parsing JSON data obtained from an HTTP request
 - Handling user input
 - Error handling
 - Utilization of type hints in Python
 - How a leaked API key can lead to some really severe security flaws in a program
 - Using the 'os' and 'python-dotenv' libary and environment variables for maintaining security (mainly for the API key)